ASD AUTISM basics: ABCD Dr Kondekar SV Autism Doctor Mumbai

 This becomes a cycle.

-Therapy reverses the cycle:
+Therapy and medicines reverses the cycle:

 Strengthen A → Reduce Anxiety → Improve Regulation → Increase Steadiness → Enhance Attention → Improve Receptiveness → Further Strengthening of A